Niranjanananda: Monastic life

 Niranjan took his monastic vow along with other brother disciples in 1887 and came to stay permanently in the Baranagar Math, the first abode of the monks of the Ramakrishna order.
 He was given the monastic name of Swami Niranjanananda (Niranjan – the blameless or the guileless one, and ananda – bliss), by Vivekananda.
-In the monastery he did most of the laborious tasks, being physically stronger.
+In the monastery he did laborious tasks, being physically stronger.
 He travelled to Puri and returned in April 1887.
 He made an altar for the Master in the old monastery house and also planted a Bel Tree on the same spot where Ramakrishna was cremated in Cossipore and created an altar around the tree.
 He went for a pilgrimage in November 1889 to Deoghar and stayed in Banshi Dutt's garden house, living on alms.
 He went to Prayag (Allahabad), travelled through various parts of India and went to Colombo in Sri Lanka.
 For some time he lived there as a preaching missionary, teaching the ideals of his Master.
 In 1895, he returned to the Alambazar monastery before the birthday of Ramakrishna.
 When Vivekananda returned to India, Niranjanananda went to Colombo to receive him in 1897.
 He travelled with Swami Vivekananda all over Northern and Southern India.
 In 1898, he went to Almora and there he initiated Shuddhananda (Sudhir Maharaj).
 He then went to Varanasi and lived on alms.
 He inspired a group of youth to follow the path of service and renunciation, who later organised the home of service.

 He later went to Kankhal near Haridwar and became ill and returned to Calcutta for treatment.
 Upon recovery, he went back to Varanasi, met Vivekananda there.
 During Vivekananda's illness he arranged for Ayurvedic treatment and during the latter's last days he was his gatekeeper, preventing people from crowding and disturbing an ailing Vivekananda in his room.
 After Vivekananda's death, he returned to Haridwar.
 During his last days, he suffered from chronic dysentery.
 He died 9 May 1904.